tekknolagi/tekknolagi.github.com/_posts/2023-02-1-vscode-vexation.md

 be using.
 This leads us to believe that the Insiders build of VSCode uses a patched version of Electron, the source to which we cannot find anywhere.

 What else is in that fork?
+Why?